What is Peripheral Artery Disease in Orlando, FL?

 For most patients with PAD, these life-style modifications, may be enough to slow down the disease and even improve symptoms.
 You will need the help of an endovascular specialist (like Dr. Baiju) to monitor the progress of the disease.
 If there’s no relief–the specialist will perform a minimally invasive procedure to open the clogged arteries and restore blood flow.
 These procedures will not only relieve symptoms but also prevent disabling amputations.

-A Catheterization procedure is performed by Dr. Baiju in an Outpatient Catheterization Lab, or if necessary, the hospital.
+A Catheterization procedure is performed by Dr. Baiju in an Outpatient Catheterization Lab.
 These minimally invasive procedures can be done in a timely manner, and most complex interventions performed within the same day.
 Conscious sedation is given so that the patients are relaxed while Dr. Baiju is working.
 Most patients have no memory of the procedures, and are able to resume their daily activities almost immediately.

 We assign each patient a procedure coordinator to assist them with every step of the process to make it as easy as possible, from scheduling the procedure, to getting lab work, all the way to getting to and from the procedure itself.